martenframework/marten/docs/versioned_docs/version-0.1/templates/reference/tags.md

 ## `extend`

 The `extend` template tag allows to define that a template inherits from a specific base template.
 This tag must be used with one mandatory argument, which can be either a string literal or a variable that will be resolved at runtime.
-This mechanism is useful only if the base template defines [blocks](#block) that are overriden or extended by the child template.
+This mechanism is useful only if the base template defines [blocks](#block) that are overridden or extended by the child template.
 See [Template inheritance](../introduction#template-inheritance) to learn more about this capability.

 ## `for`

 The `for` template tag allows to loop over the items of iterable objects.
 It supports unpacking multiple items when applicable (eg. when iterating over hashes) and also handles fallbacks through the use of the `else` inner block.
-It should be noted that the `for` template tag require a closing `endfor` tag.
+It should be noted that the `for` template tag requires a closing `endfor` tag.

 For example: